Nevis LLCs

 When a Nevis LLC Makes Sense

-A standalone Nevis LLC is appropriate for individuals with moderate litigation exposure and $250,000 to $1,000,000 in transferable liquid assets who want creditor deterrence without the cost and complexity of a full offshore trust.
-The structure is also used as a holding entity within a larger offshore plan, where it serves as the operational layer beneath a Cook Islands or Nevis trust.
+A standalone Nevis LLC fits people who have moderate litigation exposure, $250,000 to $1,000,000 in transferable liquid assets, and want creditor deterrence without committing to a full offshore trust.
+The structure is also used as a holding entity within a larger offshore plan, where it is the operational layer beneath a Cook Islands or Nevis trust.

-Individuals with higher asset levels, more severe litigation exposure, or a need for the strongest available protection should consider pairing the Nevis LLC with an offshore trust.
+People with higher asset levels, more severe litigation exposure, or a need for the strongest available protection should consider pairing the Nevis LLC with an offshore trust.
 The LLC provides operational flexibility and an additional layer of statutory barriers.
-The trust provides the jurisdictional separation and impossibility defense that the LLC alone cannot deliver.
+The trust provides jurisdictional separation and an impossibility defense that the LLC alone cannot deliver.

 Jon Alper